2.7. Vacuity

 Introduction

 A rule is called vacuous if there are no computation paths satisfying the necessary requirements (excluding the rule’s assertions).
-The Prover can find no counter-examples for such rules, since there are no examples whatsoever for such rules.
-By default, the Prover will mark such rules as verfied, but they are in fact meaningless.
+The Prover can find no counterexamples for such rules, since there no examples exist.
+By default, the Prover v8.0 and newer uses the built-in rule sanity feature to check if the rules being verified are vacuous and marks them accordingly in the results.
+But, if --rule_sanity none is added to the command line (or conf file), the Prover will mark such rules as verified, which can lead to confusion since they are actually meaningless.

 Simple Example